ahmadfahrurrozi24/1Wallet/README.md

  - Can delete or change categories of income and expenses that have been recorded

-## Profit One-Wallet
+## Profit in 1Wallet

+💨 Quickly record income and expenses

+📋 Recording transaction history clearly and detail

+✨ With an attractive design and user friendly

-So, you can use the wallet feature without having to come to an ATM.
-Compared to using paper currency or coins, transactions are easier and faster only in my wallet.
+So, you can manage your daily income and expenses without having to use note paper.
+Manage your transactions easier and faster only in 1Wallet.

-- Examples such as Payment:

-- Shopping

-- Food & Beverage

-- Water Bill

-- Transportation

-# We have interesting features on the website

-## Here's an example of this feature

-### _·Easy way to Income and expense_
+# Preview 1Wallet

+<h3>Manage your income and expenses easily</h3>
 <img align="lower" src="https://raw.githubusercontent.com/ahmadfahrurrozi24/1Wallet/main/public/img/dashboard.jpg" width="370px">

-### _·Easy way to check Financial statement_
+<h3>Recording your income and expenses</h3>
 <img align="lower" src="https://raw.githubusercontent.com/ahmadfahrurrozi24/1Wallet/main/public/img/history.jpg" width="370px">

-### _·Easy way to Add transaction_
+<h3>Simple way to add transactions</h3>
 <img align="lower" src="https://raw.githubusercontent.com/ahmadfahrurrozi24/1Wallet/main/public/img/transaction.jpg" width="370px">